-Sub-phase Scope Architectural: Study/Concept Design- Concrete Repairs Study, to be followed by conceptual design (if needed) for installation of a protective coating on concrete below the water line in the secondary clarifiers and disinfection basins.
+Sub-phase Architectural: Scope Study/Concept Design- Concrete Repairs Study, to be followed by conceptual design (if needed) for installation of a protective coating on concrete below the water line in the secondary clarifiers and disinfection basins.
+Study scheduled for FY09 at \$300k.
 Expansion Joint Repairs The program to periodically replace failed expansion joints in the concrete clarifier decks and/or various retaining walls.
-The first phase was completed in November 2003; the 2 nd is scheduled to begin in mid-FY08.
-Barge Berth and Facility Replacement (2) Major rehabs of the barge berth & pier facilities due to damage and/or normal wear.
-In the Master Plan at \$1.0 million for FY11, on a 20-year repeat cycle.
+The first phase was completed in November 2003; the 2 nd is scheduled to begin in FY09.
+Eastern Seawall Design & Construction For design and construction of repairs to the base of the eastern seawall due to tidal damage, exposing rebar.
+Removed in FY06, added back in FY09.
+Barge Berth and Facility Replacement Major rehabs of the barge berth & pier facilities due to damage and/or normal wear.
+Added per the Master Plan.
+Estimated at \$1.3 million for FY11, on a 20-year repeat cycle.

 Sub-phase Scope Utilities: Outfall Modifications Inspection of the old outfall tunnels (decommissioned after startup of the new outfall tunnel).
 Inspection completed in July 2002.
-Electrical Equipment Upgrades including future cycles from the Master Plan (1) The program to replace transformers and bus ducts at the end of their useful lives.
+Electrical Equipment Upgrades (EEU) including future cycles from the Master Plan The program to replace substation components and bus ducts at the end of their useful lives.
 Busduct 2&22 replacement was completed in October 2001, and EEU - 2 was completed by March 2007.
 EEU-3 will commence in FY08, EEU-4 in FY11.
-As part of the Master Plan, Phase 5 was added at \$20.6M in FY08, scheduled to start in FY12.
+Under the Master Plan, Phase 5 was added at \$20.6M and scheduled to start in FY12.
 Scope includes \$500k/year for FY14 - FY48.
-VFD Replacements, including future cycles from the Master Plan (1) The program to replace obsolete variable frequency drives (VFDs) in the North Main Pump Station (in FY09), South System Pump Station (done in FY07-08), Winthrop Terminal Facility (FY11), and miscellaneous smaller VFDs throughout the plant (on-going).
+VFD Replacements, including future cycles from the Master Plan The program to replace obsolete variable frequency drives (VFDs) in the North Main Pump Station (in FY10), South System Pump Station (done in FY07-08), Winthrop Terminal Facility (FY11), and miscellaneous smaller VFDs throughout the plant (on-going).
 Future replacements every 10-12 years.
-Power System Improvement Design and Construction For design and construction of modifications to DITP's electrical system as recommended in the consultant report after an FY04 power outage.
-Expect to complete the construction in a series of three projects, beginning in FY08.
-DI Electrical Modifications New for FY07.
-Modifications to DI's electrical system recommended after the October 2005 power outage.
-Scheduled to commence in FY08.
-Switchgear Replacements including future cycles from the Master Plan (1) On-going program to sequentially replace obsolete electrical switchgear.
-Several buildings scheduled at \$2.9M for FY11, with repeat cycles every 10-12 years.
-PICS Replacement including future cycles from the Master Plan (1) Replacement or upgrade of components of the Process Information Control System including keypads, consoles, and software due to obsolescence.
-Scheduled for FY12 at \$1.7M, repeated every 10-12 years.
-PICS Distributed Processing Units (DPU) Replacement (2) Replacement of the system "backbone", the 26 distributed processing unit (DPU) cabinets & internal components.
-Included in the Master Plan at \$4M for 2015, with repeat cycles every 20 years.
+Power System Improvement Design & Constr.
+(Contracts 7061, 7061A, 7061B) For design and construction of modifications to DITP's electrical system as recommended in the consultant report after an FY04 power outage.
+Expect to complete the construction in a series of three projects, beginning in FY09.
+DI Electrical Modifications (renamed to "Thermal Power Plant Modifications - REI for 7061B" in the Proposed FY09 CIP).
+Initially for electrical modifications recommended after the October 2005 power outage.
+Scope and funding of \$2.6M added to the Power System Improvements Construction project in Proposed FY09 cycle.
+Subphase now covers REI work for one of the 3 projects mentioned above, modifications in the Thermal Power Plant, estimated at \$345k.
+Scheduled to begin in FY09.
+Switchgear REI for 7061 & 7061A Project subphase added in the Prop FY09 CIP, to provide REI services on two of the Power System Improvement projects involving switchgear work as mentioned above, estimated at \$990k.
+Scheduled to begin in FY09.
+Switchgear Replacements including future cycles added per the Master Plan On-going program to sequentially replace obsolete electrical switchgear.
+Several buildings scheduled at \$3M in FY11, others at \$13M in FY17-20.
+Future cycles beyond that period are not currently funded due to cost increases.